jinzhongjia/codecompanion-tools.nvim/README.md

 ## 🔄 Backward Compatibility

-The original `require("codecompanion_tools").setup()` call is still supported and will automatically delegate to the proper extension system.
-This ensures existing configurations continue to work without modification.
+The original `require("codecompanion_tools").setup()` call is still supported and will automatically delegate to the proper extension system through the adapter architecture.
+This ensures existing configurations continue to work without modification while benefiting from the new modular design.

 ### Migration Guide